 There was the gynecological exam process itself that could’ve come from a “Vagina Owner’s Handbook.”
 The awkward undressing in a way that your shirt still covers as much as possible even though you know what’s coming.
 Getting on the table and the doctor’s gloved hand gesturing, “Scooch to the end of the table for me.
 More.
 More.
 More.
 Stop.”
 The awkwardly pained face during the examination, “Where do I look?
 My insides are being poked.
 I’m so uncomfortable.”
 And then what hit me the most was the women, some young, some old, who would get on the table and girlishly giggle and cover their faces with their hands in embarrassment and hold their knees together while the doctor tried to warmly reason with them.
 All of this captured the brutally personal nature of reproductive and women’s health.
 All of it – every step is crawling with exposure and exploding with reasons to blush.
 But it was so recognizable – every step of the way – so purely and obviously recognizable as something many of us have experienced.
 I could’ve been in a clinic in New Orleans, St. Louis, Boston.
 It was the same.

 There are definitely things that are universal.
 Kids squinting at the bottom of the package to make sure there’s no more candy.
 The sadness when a childhood pet dies.
 The warmth of a mother’s touch.
-The domination Littmann has on the stethoscope market.
+The domination Littmann has on the stethoscope market when you click here and try to find the surgical tool being made by any other company.
 The feeling of sliding on a pair of blue nitrile gloves.
 The sigh of relief that comes after everything you’ve planned comes to fruition.
 Many tiny things like this popped up at the health camp that were all strangely universal.

 But then there are things that aren’t universal at all, things that are grotesquely lopsided and asymmetrical.
 Healthcare is undeniably a universal need, yet access to many forms of healthcare is not universal whatsoever.
 Obstetric fistulas have been eradicated in much of developed world.
 Yet, here in Nepal, a woman whose vagina had been leaking urine for the past 11 years sat before me.
 She told the doctors she vaginally delivered four kids after the birth that originally caused her obstetric fistula.
 I didn’t need to know the language to know it was due to pressure from her husband and a lack of adequate medical advice and guidance.
 There was no adequate healthcare during her 12-day labor that resulted in her obstetric fistula.
 There was no adequate healthcare after her botched C-section when her incision site got infected and herniated.
 None when she started to uncontrollably leak urine, and none over the next 11 years while she lived in shame.
 Nobody to discuss ways to treat her hernia and obstetric fistula, or to offer family planning advice or counseling.
 Her need for adequate healthcare is a universal one, but her access has been far from that.